Skip to main content

 Other Examples of Bribery

-The Foreign Corrupt Practices Act of 1977 made it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain business with any person.
-This made business dealings difficult in foreign countries where business transactions are customarily influenced by kickbacks, gifts, or other items of value
+Federal laws deal with the bribery of a foreign official.
+The Foreign Corrupt Practices Act of 1977 makes it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain — or retain — business with any person.

 Another crime often associated (and sometimes confused) with bribery is extortion.
 The difference is that bribing someone involves offering a positive reward for compliance, whereas extortion uses threats of violence or other negative acts in exchange for compliance.

-Let an Attorney Help You Defend Against Bribery Charges
+An Attorney Can Help Defend You Against Bribery Charges

 Was this helpful?